 Traction varies widely and depends on the type of rubber used, lug shape and depth, and more | Credit: Brian McCurdy

-At the other end of the spectrum are sandals designed for water sports, which trade aggressive tread patterns for flatter and less pronounced lugs for maximizing grip on wet and slippery surfaces like boat decks, water crossings, and boardwalks.
+At the other end of the spectrum are sandals designed for water sports, which trade aggressive tread patterns for flatter and less pronounced lugs that maximize grip on wet and slippery surfaces like boat decks, water crossings, and boardwalks.
 For instance, Keen’s Solr has a smooth patch of rubber under the forefoot with tiny, low-profile cubes covering the rest of the sole.
 While they don’t bite into dry or muddy terrain nearly as well, these models do an excellent job at keeping you stable on hard, slick, and glossy surfaces that are prone to getting wet.
 And most of the everyday-friendly models on our list fall somewhere in the middle, with lower-profile tread designs that are a step up from water sports sandals but less aggressive than hiking offerings.

 Sports sandal (Teva Original Universal outsole)